Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 #### Contributors:
 * Jaziel Pauda

+#### Status:
+This contribution was accepted and merged on 2/21/2018 and deployed on 2/27/2018.

 #### Description:
 Within the MediaWiki Flow extension, several `<div>` elements needed to be changed into `<article>` elements in order to better follow semantic HTML conventions, specifically W3 and MDN html standards.